offline-function-calling/sdk/docs/learn/dynamic-function-generation.md

 order: 3
 ---

 !!! danger ""

     Note that this page is a work in progress.
-Not all things mentioned on this page are complete, and some links may be broken.

 ## What it is